 Her friend Kate and I joined together to host the baby shower.
 We started by making these Winnie the Pooh Invitations.

 Kate’s handwriting is much better than mine, so she wrote the quote and drew the umbrella on each invite.
 I used scrapbook border punches for the edging and added a Winnie the Pooh embossed dye cut made with my Cricut Cuttlebug Machine.

 She painted 4 canvases to create a Winnie the Pooh scene.
-She also painted Lauren’s Hundred Acre Wood sign using the back of cereal boxes, created the wreath for the door, decorated tea candles with little bee tags, and made a rain cloud to hang over the gift table.
+She also painted Lauren’s Hundred Acre Wood sign using the back of cereal boxes, put together a wreath for the door, decorated tea candles with little bee tags, and made a rain cloud to hang over the gift table.

 Right before the shower, I drizzle melted white chocolate around half of the pots to resemble honey (also completely at room temperature to keep the bowls from melting) and piped bees on the other half.
 I placed them back in the refrigerator until the shower started.

 Kate and I worked together to make Tigger Tails as favors.
-We coated pretzel sticks in Wilton Orange Candy Melts and placed the pretzels on parchment.
+We coated pretzel sticks in Wilton Orange Candy Melts (Amazon Link) and placed the pretzels on parchment.
 Once the candy melts set, we drizzled them with dark chocolate.

 We got the Tigger Tail idea from Handmade by Meg K.

 For The Price is Right, I created a word document and added 10 baby items to guess the price.
-I used a mixture of items off her baby registry and common baby items at Target.com.
+I used a mixture of items off her baby registry and common baby items at Target.

-I found a template for the Bingo cards from One Tough Mother.
+I found a template for the Bingo cards from One Tough Mother (no longer active).
 She has five different cards available, so I used paint to switch around a few squares to create 10 unique bingo cards total.

-Overall, it was such a wonderful day and I am happy Lauren enjoyed everything.
+Overall, it was such a wonderful day and I am so happy Lauren enjoyed everything.
 Congratulations Lauren on your new adventure!